How to choose the best blinds or shutters for your home

 » A great way to get the luxurious look of real wood at about 15% less cost

-» Extremely durable and easy to clean and care for—all you need is a feather duster, soft cloth, or vacuum with a brush attachment
+» PVC/vinyl and composites are extremely durable and easy to clean and care for—all you need is a feather duster, soft cloth, or vacuum with a brush attachment

 » Great for rooms with heavy (or messy!) use, like kids’ rooms and the kitchen

 » Excellent for high humidity environments like a bathroom or laundry room

 » Resistant to extreme temperatures, making them a good fit for rooms with strong sun exposure

 » Unlike real wood, faux wood blinds are far less susceptible to cracking, sagging, and discoloration from the sun

 » Can be painted to match any color scheme to coordinate with your home decor